denodell/react-datalist/README.md

-        includeLayoutStyle      - include internal layout styling (style tag) (default true) onOptionSelected        - callback triggered when option is considered selected getController           - pass a function to collect a controller object (see below) listClassName           - pass a custom CSS class name to the data list element optionClassName         - pass a custom CSS class name to the data list option elements optionSelectedClassName - pass a custom CSS class name to the selected data list option element
+        includeLayoutStyle      - include internal layout styling (style tag) (default true) onOptionSelected        - callback triggered when option is considered selected getController           - pass a function to collect a controller object (see below) containerClassName      - pass a custom CSS class name to the data list wrapper element listClassName           - pass a custom CSS class name to the data list element optionClassName         - pass a custom CSS class name to the data list option elements optionSelectedClassName - pass a custom CSS class name to the selected data list option element